31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Electricity/README.md

 ## Electricity Provider – Cost Minimization with Storage Optimization

-This project addresses a time-dependent cost minimization problem
+This project addresses a time-dependent cost minimization problem:

 As a local electricity provider, you're responsible for meeting fluctuating daily energy demands over a 7-day period.
-You must determine how much electricity to produce, rent, purchase, and store each day in order to minimize total costs while ensuring daily demand is met
+You must determine how much electricity to produce, rent, purchase, and store each day in order to minimize total costs while ensuring daily demand is met.

 ### Problem Details
 - Daily demand forecasts: 1230, 1190, 845, 935, 915, 1625, 1510 MWhr